Select Page

 If you do not have any Irish ancestry, you might explore the possibility of getting a passport from the UK, Switzerland or an EU/EEA member state instead.
 Otherwise, your only option as a non-EEA/Swiss national is to apply for Stamp 0 permission.

-If you’re hoping to relocate for your retirement, then there’s a lot of other important information you need to know, aside from immigration requirements.
+If retiring to Ireland, then there’s a lot of other important information you need to know, aside from immigration requirements.
 Retirees are often particularly concerned about healthcare provisions.
 You’ll also want to know more about the cost of living in Ireland, along with housing, social security and taxes.

 Healthcare